darshil2848/Gesture-Recognition/README.md

 # Gesture-Recognition
-* The relevant notebook, model & writeup describing the approaches(and their results) tried are present in a pdf
+* The relevant notebook, final model & writeup describing the approaches(and their results) tried are present in a pdf within the directory `SubmissionFolder`